ingroxd/sheli/README.md

 The function main() is mandatory and an error will be thrown if not declared.

-Optionally, you can declare function as ctrl_c, cleanup, die, etc.
+Optionally, you can declare functions as ctrl\_c, cleanup, die, etc.

 ## Contributing

-If you think something could be more flexible/robust/modular/fast/something, **please**, you are welcome to suggest/edit/fork/whatever in order to help this project grow!
+If you think something could be more flexible/yellow/robust/modular/fast/something, **please**, you are welcome to suggest/edit/fork/whatever in order to help this project grow!

 I will be happy to explain why I made some strange choices in coding, **but** I will be happier to hear suggestion and some healthy criticism to improve code and myself.

-One thing I will probably insist about is to have little dependencies as possible and/or wide-spreaded ones only (E.G. printf, tee, date, etc.)
+One thing I will probably insist about is to have as little dependencies as possible and/or wide-spreaded ones only (E.G. printf, tee, date, etc.)

 ## Authors